-Inflammatory Bowel Disease (IBD) is a group of conditions that cause inflammation in either the small or large intestine.
+Inflammatory Bowel Disease (IBD) is a term for a group of conditions that cause inflammation and other symptoms in the digestive tract.
 Microscopic Colitis is an inflammation of the large intestine.
 The large intestine is about 5 feet long in adults and includes both the colon and rectum.
+[Ref]

 Microscopic Colitis has different symptoms from those of Ulcerative Colitis and Crohn’s Disease, two other well known inflammatory bowel diseases.
-Importantly unlike these other two IBDs, microscopic colitis does not increase the risk of colon cancer.
+Importantly unlike these other two IBDs, microscopic colitis has not been shown to increase the risk of colon cancer.
+[Ref]

 There are two main forms:

 - Collagenous Colitis (CC) – Collagen, which is a type of protein, develops in thick layers in the colon tissue

 - Lymphocytic Colitis (LC) – There is an increase in the white blood cell (lymphocytes) count also in the colon tissue